-- Make one copy of the “Math in Videogames: Take the challenge” and “Math in Videogames: Try other videogame challenges” handouts for each student.
+- Make one copy of the “Math in Restaurants: Take the challenge” and “Math in Restaurants: Try other restaurant challenges” handouts for each student.

-- Print out one copy of the “Math in Videogames: Take the challenge” and the “Math in Videogames: Try other videogame challenges” answer keys.
+- Print out one copy of the “Math in Restaurants: Take the challenge” and the “Math in Restaurants: Try other restaurants challenges” answer keys.

 - Get rulers, graph paper, chart paper, grid whiteboards, overhead transparency grids, etc. for students to record their work during the learning activities.

-- Get colored stickers (optional) and colored markers, for students to mark the coordinates and paths of the asteroid and spaceship in Learning Activity 1.
+- Get colored stickers (optional) and colored markers, for students to mark the points and construct the trend lines in the scatter plots in the learning activities.

 - Explain that today’s lesson features video segments and web interactives from Get the Math, a program that highlights how math is used in the real world.
 If this is your first time using the program with this class, you may choose to play the video segment The Setup, which introduces the professionals and student teams featured in Get the Math.

-- Introduce the video segment Math in Videogames: Introduction by letting students know that you will now be showing them a segment from Get the Math, which features Julia Detar, a videogame designer who creates online games for the company Arkadium.
+- Introduce the video segment Math in Restaurants: Introduction by letting students know that you will now be showing them a segment from Get the Math, which features Sue Torres, chef and owner of Sueños, a restaurant in Chelsea, New York.
 Ask students to watch for the math that she uses in her work and to write down their observations as they watch the video.

 LEARNING ACTIVITY 1

 - Explain that the students will now have an opportunity to solve the problem, which will require them to graph and analyze the data, look for possible relationships, and make a prediction to determine the price of guacamole using Sue’s Rule of Thumb.

 - Review the following terminology with your students: